kaligraffy/basiccryptmypi/README.md

 # basic_cryptmypi
-basic_cryptmypi - A really simple kali pi build script.
+basic_cryptmypi - A really simple pi deployment script.
 With thanks to unixabg for the original script.

 THIS IS A BETA, DON'T DOWNLOAD UNLESS YOU ARE PREPARED TO TROUBLESHOOT

 PURPOSE

-Creates a configurable kali sd card or disk image for the raspberry pi with strong encryption as default.
+Creates a configurable sd card or disk image for the raspberry pi with strong encryption as default with kali or pios

 See file env.sh-example-template for a full list of options